npmcdn-to-unpkg-bot/zodiac/README.md

 - Easier to learn
 - Etc, etc..

-But React is more mature and has a lot of conveniences, sure.
+But React is more mature and has a lot of conveniences, whatever.

 ### So, how does Zodiac work?

 First of all, there is no DOM-diffing.
 Instead, the render call generates a template instantiation tree, which directly hooks reactive changes into DOM operations on their corresponding nodes, while at the same time keeping track of the correct DOM flow position of each node.
+The core implementation is only about 600 lines of JavaScript, so feel free to read it. `:)`

 ### Browser support

 TODO!
 Also, Zodiac needs babel-polyfill on some browsers (looking at you, IE).
 See examples.

-#### Development
+### Development

+Zodiac is very alpha for now, so a lot happens in master.
+The tests will define the API as it matures towards v1.

 `npm update` installs dependencies.